thoebert/krosbridge/Readme.md

 ### Call/Advertise a Service

-Put the following Service definition `AddTwoInts.srv` in `src/main/ros/myrosproject/srv`.
+Put the following service definition `AddTwoInts.srv` in `src/main/ros/myrosproject/srv`.
 Make sure your custom service type is registered to your ROS-Core/ROS-Bridge project `myrosproject`.
 [See here how.](http://wiki.ros.org/ROS/Tutorials/CreatingMsgAndSrv)

 #### AddTwoInts.srv:
 ```